dimiarbre/decentralizepy_grid5000/README.md

 * For FEMNIST: `mia_config_femnist_muffliato.ini` or `mia_config_femnist_zerosum.ini`
 You simply need to go to the file and specify the noise level you want for the run.

-This file should be located in located in `decentralizepy/run_configuration`, and since decentralizepy will be mounted then the script will access this file directly.
+This file should be located in `decentralizepy/run_configuration`, and since decentralizepy will be mounted then the script will access this file directly.

 An important note, depending on the architecture used, there can be a TCP port conflict, with a TCP port being already used.
 For this case, an additional parameter can be added in the [COMMUNICATION] section if there is a TCP port conflict.
 The default is the following, but can be changed in the config file: